 The 2017 internship programme will focus on smallholder farming communities susceptible to drought mainly in the following districts of Uganda; Mubende, Kiboga, Luweero, Nakasongola, Nakaseke, Sembabule, Kasese, Isingiro, Bushenyi, Mbale, Iganga, Hoima, Gulu and Lira.

-This program aimed at training teachers in schools, to use the structured Climate Change lesson guides that have been developed, to deliver structured Climate Change information in class.
+This program aims at training teachers in schools, to use the structured climate change lesson guides that have been developed, to deliver structured climate change information in class.
 This will increase the awareness of both teachers and students on climate change.
-A pilot was conducted to get feedback on, perceptions of the Climate Change teaching materials by the students.
+A pilot was conducted to get feedback on, perceptions of the climate change teaching materials by the students.

-The short course provided an introduction on how to address Climate Change in cities and in urban areas.
-The short learning programme at MUCCRI such as this one do not turn participants into Climate Change experts; however, however they provide an informed platform for knowledge capacity to build urban resilience to Climate Change.
+This course provides an introduction on how to address climate change in cities and in urban areas.
+The short learning programme such as this one will not turn participants into climate change experts; however, it will provide an informed platform for knowledge capacity to build urban resilience to climate change.

-The short course provided an introduction on how to address Climate Change in natural resources management.
-The short learning programme at MUCCRI such as this one do not turn participants into Climate Change experts, however, however they an informed platform for promoting Climate Change adaptation and mitigation in the environment and natural resources sectors through concrete activities by individuals and organizations.
+This course provides an introduction on how to address climate change in natural resources management.
+The short learning programme such as this one will not turn participants into climate change experts, however, it will provide an informed platform for promoting climate change adaptation and mitigation in the environment and natural resources sectors through concrete activities by individuals and organisations.

-The workshop aimed at further training the post boot camp university students, who were passionate about teaching Climate Change to secondary and primary school teachers.
-The workshop was held from 10th to 14 April 2017.
+The workshop will aim at further training the post boot camp university students, who were passionate about teaching climate change to secondary and primary school teachers.
+The workshop will be held from 10th to 14 April 2017.

 MUCCRI was honored to participate in an interactive forum for multi-actor learning and deliberation on climate change adaptation knowledge, practice and capacity building in Africa, linked to enabling adaptation finance.
 Its aim was to strengthen linkages and commitment towards realizing high quality adaptation programmes and actions, supported by capacity building opportunities, and resulting in long term climate resilience among Africa’s vulnerable populations.